a1dancole/OpenAI-Code-Review/README.md

 A: Build Administrators must be given "Contribute to pull requests" access.
 Check [this Stack Overflow answer](https://stackoverflow.com/a/57985733) for guidance on setting up permissions.

-## Issues and Features
+### Bug Reports

+If you find a bug or unexpected behavior, please [open a bug report](https://github.com/a1dancole/openai-code-review/issues/new?assignees=&labels=bug&template=bug_report.md&title=).

+### Feature Requests

-If you encounter any issues, have suggestions for improvement, or would like to request new features, please report as a [new issue](https://github.com/a1dancole/OpenAI-Code-Review/issues/new/choose).
+If you have ideas for new features or enhancements, please [submit a feature request](https://github.com/a1dancole/openai-code-review/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).

-## Contributing
+## License

+This project is licensed under the [MIT License](LICENSE).

 If you would like to contribute to the development of this extension, please follow our contribution guidelines.